TABLE OF CONTENTS

 All types of online businesses deal with fraud much more often than traditional, brick-and-mortar businesses.
 It is easier for customers to get away with fraudulent activity behind the anonymity of the internet.
 Selling physical items also puts you at risk of chargebacks.
 If customers aren’t happy with the quality of your products, they may resort to requesting a refund through their bank.
 This is bad news for the merchant and may result in account pauses or closure.
 The legality portion of tobacco is mainly due to the strict laws concerning the sale of the plant itself.
 If you misstep, your business is in jeopardy which isn’t a good thing for anyone involved.

 New business owners will turn to companies like Stripe or PayPal and open a merchant account.
 What happens in many cases is that the accounts get shut down without any warning or explanation.
-The reason this happens is because it is against the terms of service which is written in the fine print.
-But, it is possible to get a merchant account without the fear of being shutdown.
+The reason this happens is that it is against the terms of service which is written in fine print.
+But, it is possible to get a merchant account without the fear of being shut down.

-Opening a merchant account safely is possible with high risk merchant account specialists.
+Opening a tobacco & cigar merchant account safely is possible with high risk merchant account specialists.
 These are the experts that are able to work with the leading banks on your behalf.
 The application process is not much different than with a traditional bank and can be completed online.

 Once your merchant account is approved, you will be able to integrate a secure and PCI compliant virtual terminal.